purpleopossum/OuterTune/README.md

 - New integrated library screen design & Multiple queues
 - Advanced account synchronization
     - YouTube Music account login support
-    - Fully fledged syncing of songs, subscriptions, playlists and albums — both to and from your account
+    - Fully fledged syncing of songs, subscriptions, ~~playlists~~ and albums — both to and from your account
+    - Playlist sync from the app to the remote account is temporally unavailable
 - Local audio file playback
     - Play local and Youtube Music songs at the same time
     - We don't use MediaStore's broken metadata extractor! (e.g tags delimited with `\\` now show up properly)